aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 Repeat this step in every member account that should run the complete pack, including the delegated administrator account.
 Log into the account and open AWS CloudShell in the primary Region (or use any authenticated AWS CLI session for that account).

-The snippet below resolves that account's own Lambda ARNs by their fixed function names and deploys the complete conformance pack in one shot — no manual ARN copying required.
+The snippet below resolves that account's own Lambda ARNs by their fixed function names and deploys the full conformance pack in one shot — no manual ARN copying required.
 Set `PRIMARY_REGION` first, then paste the block:

 ```